 The Service will seek to publicise successful initiatives which are of benefit and interest to the public.
-In particular the service will utilise the Council's social media channels to inform, advise and alert the public to issues pertaining to food safety.
+In particular the service will utilise the Council's social media channels to inform, advise and alert the public to issues pertaining to food safety and food businesses which score the maximum five out of five.
 Additionally the service will explore the options of proactively publicising highly rated businesses as a way of aiding consumer choice and rewarding those better performing businesses.